-There is nowhere in the Bible a command or even a suggestion that a married couple should only have sex when they are trying to have children.
+It is important to note that nowhere in Scripture is it commanded, or even suggested, that a married couple should only have sex when they are trying to have children.
 There is also no indication that any copulation occurring with two people, within the bounds of marriage, is a sin of itself.
-In fact, Paul states in the book of Hebrews that marriage is an honorable practice and that the marriage bed is "undefiled," meaning that there are really almost no restrictions concerning how couples may perform in bed.
+In fact, Paul states in the book of Hebrews that marriage is an honorable practice and that the marriage bed is "undefiled," meaning that there are really almost no restrictions concerning the sex couples have with each other (Hebrews 13:4).

-In his letter to the church at Ephesus, Paul stresses the role each person in a marriage should play.
+Paul, in the Bible, calls the physical relationship or sex between a married man and woman a "marital duty" and stresses that they should not abstain from it unless they both agree to do so for a short period of time (1Corinthians 7).
+In his letter to the church at Ephesus, he stresses the role each person in a marriage should play.
 He also discusses how they should treat each other.
 So long as these guidelines are followed, any relationship will flourish, even a childless one.

 22. Wives, submit yourselves to your own husbands, as to the Lord; 25.
 Husbands, love your own wives, in the same way that Christ also loved the church . . .
 28. In the same way, husbands are duty-bound (they have an obligation before God) to love their wives . . .
 (Ephesians 5:22, 25, 28, HBFV)

-As a warning King Solomon, who was given extraordinary wisdom by God, warns that lust and the illicit sex it can lead to can wreak havoc on a person's life.
-The Apostle Paul also warns to flee immorality both before and during marriage.
+King Solomon, who was given extraordinary and one-of-a-kind wisdom by God, warns us that lust and the illicit sex it can lead to can wreak havoc on a person's life (Proverbs 6:25 - 26).
+The Apostle Paul also warns to flee immorality both before and during marriage (1Corinthians 6:18).